 Prevention science is the systematic study of efforts to reduce the incidence of maladaptive behavior and to promote adaptive behavior in populations across the life course through designing and evaluating interventions, and utilizing knowledge about them.
 Prevention science requires expertise in a variety of theoretical and substantive perspectives for the purpose of conducting research within the human capital systems of the family, health and education, workplace, community, and social welfare.
 Such a multidisciplinary framework is consistent with emerging trends in the human-service professions.

-The Ph.D. minor/certificate training program has three special features:
+The doctoral minor and graduate/professional certificate program has three special features:

 This multidisciplinary program addresses contemporary health and social issues facing at-risk and vulnerable groups across the life course.
 Participating units are Rehabilitation Psychology and Special Education; Educational Psychology; Human Development and Family Studies; Nursing; Population Health Sciences; and Social Work.
-Training leads to a Ph.D. minor (Option A) and/or graduate certificate in prevention science.
+Training leads to a doctoral minor (Option A) or a graduate/professional certificate in prevention and intervention science.

-Students may earn a Ph.D. minor and/or graduate certificate.
-The Ph.D. minor (Option A) in prevention science requires 10 credits in approved courses.
+Doctoral students may earn the doctoral minor in prevention and intervention science.
+The doctoral minor (Option A) in prevention science requires 10 credits in approved courses.
 It is a named minor that is listed on student transcripts.
-Courses taken for the minor can be applied to the certificate.

 Four areas of concentration are available.
 Students must select one as a major emphasis.